Hiking the Wailupe Loop Trail on Oʻahu

 Once back at the Upper East-West junction, go right to begin the West Wailupe Middle Ridge Trail.

-You may notice from the photo below that the West Ridge (right side) looks much shorter that the East Ridge (left side), and it’s for exactly this reason that I always choose to go down the West Ridge instead of up, as the shorter distance inevitably means that it’s much steeper in comparison.
+You may notice from the photo below that the West Ridge (right side) looks much shorter than the East Ridge (left side), and it’s for exactly this reason that I always choose to go down the West Ridge instead of up, as the shorter distance inevitably means that it’s much steeper in comparison.

 Go Straight (Right)